easy-designs/Front-end-Developer-Interview-Questions/README.md

 * How do you serve your pages for feature-constrained browsers?
 	* What techniques/processes do you use?
 	* Bonus points for mobile-first media queries
+* If you have 8 different stylesheets for a given design, how would you integrate them into the site?
+	* Looking for file concatenation.
+	* Points off for `@import`, unless it works in conjunction with a build system.
 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
 * Any familiarity with styling SVG?